Vol. 12, n. 1, february 2019

 Studies and research

-The aim of this study is to offer a first contribution to the validation of the Italian version of the Job Satisfaction Scale (JSS).
-Two hundred and sixty-eight workers participated in the study.
-Dimensionality, reliability, and concurrent validity were analysed.
-Confirmatory factor analysis supported a unidimensional structure.
-In addition, good internal consistency and concurrent validity were established.
-Results indicate that the Italian version of the JSS is a valid instrument for measuring job satisfaction also in the Italian context.
+The purpose of this study was to analyse the psychometric properties of the Italian version of the Compassion Scale (CS) for its use in the Italian context.
+The CS was administered to 274 participants.
+Dimensionality, reliability, and concurrent validity were investigated.
+Confirmatory factor analysis supported a five-dimensional version of the questionnaire.
+Satisfactory internal consistency and concurrent validity were found.
+Results indicated that the Italian version of the CS is a valid instrument for detecting compassion also in the Italian context.

-The aim of this study is to offer a first contribution to the validation of the Italian version of the Pay Satisfaction Questionnaire (PSQ).
-Three hundred and twenty-six participants were involved in the study.
-Dimensionality, reliability, and concurrent validity were analysed.
-Confirmatory factor analysis supported a four-dimensional structure of the instrument.
-Good internal consistency and validity were established.
-Results indicate that the Italian version of the PSQ is a valid instrument for measuring the constructs of pay satisfaction also in the Italian context.
+The purpose of this study was to examine the psychometric properties of a short form (12 items) of the Italian version of the Paulhus Deception Scale (PDS) for its use in the Italian context.
+The PDS was administered to 311 workers.
+Dimensionality, reliability, and concurrent validity were investigated.
+Confirmatory factor analysis supported a two-dimensional version of the questionnaire.
+Satisfactory internal consistency and concurrent validity were found.
+Results indicated that the short form of the Italian version of the PDS is a valid instrument for detecting self-management and impression management also in the Italian context.

 by Agostino Petrangeli, by Tommaso Cumbo